rockstor/rockstor-doc/installation/installer-howto.rst

 ------

 Rockstor’s developers would like to thank the entire OSS community for making any of this possible.
-Specifically with our fledgling move / rebase on openSUSE Leap 15.2 our thanks go to the openSUSE/SuSE organisations and the larger community for the extreme generosity we all benefit from in a myriad of seen and unseen ways.
+Specifically with our recent move / rebase on openSUSE Leap, our thanks go to the openSUSE/SuSE organisations and the larger community for the extreme generosity we all benefit from in a myriad of seen and unseen ways.